Skip to main content

 "You are the eldest."

-"Asha is older than me."
+"Asha is older than I am."
 Bondita frowned.

-"Not like that Bondita."
+"Not like that, Bondita."
 Trilochan shook his head.
 "In relation."
 He picked up a pair of bangles.
 "This will do."
-He smiled satisfied. "lock the rest of it up."
+He smiled, satisfied.
+"Lock the rest of it up."
 She nodded.
 "Besides, that necklace was given to Subhra Boudi when Aniruddha was born.
 Someday it will pass on to you."
-He almost murmured under his breath as Bondita's hands stopped at the boxes alarmed.
+He almost murmured under his breath as Bondita's hands stopped at the boxes, alarmed.

 "Boudi!"
 It was Batuk's call that made her hurry to study.